Jonathan E. Hawley: Federal judicial service

-District court service

 On July 3, 2024, President Joe Biden announced his intent to nominate Hawley to serve as a United States district judge of the United States District Court for the Central District of Illinois.
 On July 8, 2024, his nomination was sent to the Senate.
 President Biden nominated Hawley to the seat being vacated by Judge James Shadid, who subsequently assumed senior status on September 27, 2024.
 On July 31, 2024, a hearing on his nomination was held before the Senate Judiciary Committee.
 On September 19, 2024, his nomination was reported out of committee by a 13–8 vote.
 Hawley was one of four people recommended for the vacancy by Senators Dick Durbin and Tammy Duckworth.
 On November 13, 2024, the United States Senate invoked cloture on his nomination by a 50–48 vote.
 His nomination was confirmed on the same day by a 50–46 vote.
 He received his judicial commission on November 15, 2024.